Medium1992/trusttunnel-client-ros/README.md

 **trusttunnel-client-ros** is a Docker container based on [**TrustTunnelClient**](https://github.com/TrustTunnel/TrustTunnelClient) for Mikrotik RouterOS.

+On the server, you need to launch [TrustTunnel](https://github.com/TrustTunnel/TrustTunnel) and generate a [config](https://github.com/TrustTunnel/TrustTunnel?tab=readme-ov-file#export-client-configuration) file for the client named `endpoint_config.toml`.

 ## ENVs description

 **Be sure to mount `endpoint_config.toml` to the `/tt-config/` folder, from which the client config is created**